 push(dicts: Hash | Array<Hash>) adds the dict(s) you give it to the mixer's final output.

-Attributes: values and release_name
+Attributes: and

 Mixers are instantiated with two important attributes: values and release_name.